Find the Best Scan to PDF Software That Fits You

 Scanners take pictures.
 Period.
 Even when you scan documents.
 Putting it another way, even though you have scanned a PDF, and even though you can see words and text in the scan, and even though it's a PDF document, your computer only sees an image – a picture.
 What does that mean if you hope to search the body of this PDF for keywords?
 It means you can't ... unless you make the PDF searchable.

-Making a scanned PDF searchable requires an extra step that other PDF scanning software may or may not do (but probably not).
+Making a scanned PDF searchable requires an extra step that other scan to PDF software may or may not do (but probably not).
 It must perform Optical Character Recognition (OCR) to turn the pictures of words into real words.
 Does that sound technical?
 It is.
 Which is why you shouldn't have to worry about it.
 FileCenter will automatically take care of this for you, without a single mouse-click on your part.
 Leading us to the next consideration ...

 Even though PDF scanning has always been a chore, it doesn't have to be.
 The current generation of business class desktop PDF scanners is incredibly fast, some able to scan to PDF at the rate of a page a second or better.
 So now the speed bump isn't the scanner, it's the software interface and workflow.
 You need a scanning software solution that keeps your hand off of the mouse as much as possible.
 You shouldn't have to click the mouse a dozen times for every scan.
 FileCenter goes out of its way to trim down and automate the scanning process as much as possible.
 With features like scanning profiles, automatic PDF naming, and automatic PDF separation and routing, you'll be able to scan, name, and save entire stacks of documents with just a couple of mouse clicks.